frikyng/repo_for_repoChat/Documentation.md

 ## Event Detection

-You can detect large transients, and store they time of occurrence in `obj.event`.
+You can detect large transients, and store their time of occurrence in `obj.event`.

 This uses the `obj.find_events()`.
 Event detection can be using either a peak_amplitude approach [TODO : TO PUT BACK], or an approach that looks at correlated signal variations across the tree (either all of it, or a selected region such as the peri somatic area. see `idx_filter` input).

 The default uses the following steps:

-- Pairwise correlations between each pair of ROI are computed, using a moving correlation window (see `corr_window` input).
+- Pairwise correlations between each pair of ROIs are computed, using a moving correlation window (see `corr_window` input).
 If no window_side is given, the size is set as the average event width (as found by the native matlab `findpeaks` function, which returns here the width at half prominence of all events that are 2x signal RMS).

 - The average of all these Pairwise correlations is created, and indicate how correlated is the signal across the tree.
 A value of 1 indicates that an event covaried across every ROI of the tree, while a value of 0 suggest completely random variations (e.g. no activity).
 As some regions may be belonging to other neurons, the maximum may not reach 1.
 Therefore, the result is renormalized to the maximal values